 EdAcT is a registered company.
 It is subject to company law and has Members and Trustees.

 Our Values and Ethos

-Edmonton County School has a well qualified and enthusiastic staff committed to providing the highest quality education for all students.
-Our school is a well-ordered and purposeful environment.
+EdAcT has a well-qualified and enthusiastic staff committed to providing the highest quality education for all students.
+Our schools are well-ordered and purposeful environment.
 All students have the right to be happy and be successful.
-Our principles are founded on openness, honesty, trust and mutual respect.
+Our principles are founded on openness, honesty, trust, and mutual respect.
 Good manners and high standards of behaviour are expected from all members of the school community.

 “The goal of everyone is to ensure that your child does better than they think they could.”

-- Make a positive contribution to school and the community as well-mannered representatives of ECS.
+- Make a positive contribution to school and the community as well-mannered representatives of their school.